New techniques for bounding stabilizer rank: Motivation behind stabilizer rank

-where $w \in \mathbb{C}$, $s, h \in \mathbb{F}_2^k$ and $U$ is a Clifford unitary composed from gates $CNOT, CZ$ and $S$ only.
-The unitary $H(h)$ is a tensor product of $H$ gates acting on the qubits $i$ such that $h_i = 1$ and $\id_2$ elsewhere.
-As in the proof of Theorem~\ref{thm:gotknilthm}, one can now simulate a circuit built from Clifford gates only by updating $w,U, h$ and $s$ gate-by-gate.
-The authors show in~\cite{Bravyilowrankstabdecpmps} that this update can be done with computational cost at most quadratic in $k$.
+one can now simulate a circuit built from Clifford gates only by updating $w,U, h$ and $s$ gate-by-gate. \replacement{The authors show in~\cite{Bravyilowrankstabdecpmps} that this update can be done with computational cost at most quadratic in $k$: Updating the CH form after applying a global phase has constant computational cost, a $CNOT$, $CZ$, or $S$ has linear cost in $k$, and a Hadamard gate has quadratic cost in $k$.
 Moreover, they show that given a stabilizer state $\sigma\in \Sp(\V_k)$ in $CH$-form, one can calculate the amplitude $(\e_{x_1}^* \otimes \dots \otimes \e_{x_k}^*) \sigma$ with computational cost quadratic in the number of qubits.
-Summarizing, we can calculate the amplitude of $U\sigma$ with computational cost quadratic in the number of qubits and linear in the number of Clifford gates of which $U$ is composed.
+Consequently, one can calculate the overlap}